-Considering a Ph.D.?
+Considering a Ph.D. and wondering if you need the GRE for grad school?
 Confused by a lot of the “noise” on the Internet (you need to take the GRE/you don’t need to take GRE)?
 In this post, I hope to dispel your confusion, or at least set you on the right path to figuring out whether you need to take the GRE.

 What is the GRE?

 You might very well be wondering what this test is all about and who exactly has to take it.
 For the first question, I recommend hanging out on our site for a little bit—the test is complex and multi-layered and requires time for people to go through.
 The second question though is a little easier to answer—and probably more relevant to the post.

 The GRE is for almost everyone who wants to apply to graduate school in the United States, except for those applying to medical school, business school, and law school (those students will take the MCAT, the GMAT and the LSAT, respectively).